minio/kes-docs/content/_index.md

 - An "authentic" certificate is issued by a trusted Certificate Authority (CA).
   Both client and server *must* include the peer certificate CA in their local system trust store.

+{{< admonition type="note" >}}

 You can start the KES server with the `kes server --auth`  option to perform mTLS with untrusted or self-signed certificates during testing or early development.

 MinIO strongly recommends only allowing trusted certificates in production environments.

+{{< /admonition >}}

 ### Authorization

 KES uses Policy-Based Access Control (PBAC) to determine what operations a given client has permission to perform.
 Each policy consists of one or more identities, where each identity corresponds to the SHA-256 hash of an x.509 certificate.
-The server only allows the client to perform the requested operation if *all* of the following are true:
+The server only allows the client to perform the requested operation if the following are true:

 - A policy on the KES server contains the client identity.
 - The policy explicitly allows the requested operation.